Th0mmi3/pixel-art-bot/README.md

 	Amount: The maximum amount of images you want to download for each prompt Generate Videos: Do you want to generate videos?
 	Generate Images: Do you want to download images?
-        Resume: Are you resuming video creation
+        Resume: Are you resuming video creation?

 You can list all of the prompts you want videos to be made of in **`prompts.txt`**